phptek/silverstripe-jsontext/docs/en/usage.md

     $field->setReturnType('silverstripe');
 ```

-The module's overloaded declaration of the standard SS `setValue()` method is also chainable for a slightly
+The module's overloaded `setValue()` method is also chainable for a slightly cleaner syntax:
-cleaner syntax:

 **Chaining**
 ```